-IGS anti-slagging technology bonds tightly to the boiler tube’s surface, creating a non-porous, non-wetting, non-reactive surface.
+IGS anti-slagging, or boiler deslagging, technology bonds tightly to the boiler tube’s surface, creating a non-porous, non-wetting, non-reactive surface.
 The coating will significantly limit molten slags from bonding to the surface, reducing slag and fouling agglomerations.
 Waterwall furnace tubes and Superheater tubes can benefit from being protected with the IGS coatings.
 IGS has developed a series of ceramic coating formulations which are modified to match a specific tubes properties and excel in a specific boiler environment.

 IGS ceramic coatings can help increase heat absorption into boiler tubes by reducing the amount of slag or fouling on the OD surface of the tube, and by eliminating the formation of corrosion scales on the tubes surface.